 It goes without saying that wrongful conduct in a corporate setting can have drastic and irreparable legal, commercial and reputational consequences for the individuals and entities involved.
 Internal investigations, which can be carried out quickly and tailored to address specific company concerns, can be particularly well suited to identifying, minimising and remediating such fallout.

-What makes an efficient and effective investigation can vary dramatically depending on the subject matter of the investigation, and the individuals and entities involved.
-This article provides a brief overview of the key considerations that will allow a company to craft and manage an effective Australian internal investigation, and achieve a prompt and robust outcome.
+However, what makes an efficient and effective investigation can vary dramatically depending on the subject matter of the investigation, and the individuals and entities involved.
+This article provides a brief overview of the key considerations that will allow a company to craft and manage an effective Australian internal investigation, to achieve a prompt and robust outcome.

 Launching an investigation

 In some circumstances, urgent action is necessary.
-This includes where there is an actual or anticipated destruction of documents (discussed below), a need to promptly inform third parties what has occurred, or where relevant personnel are about to depart from the organisation.
+This includes where there is an actual or anticipated destruction of documents (discussed below), or where relevant personnel are about to depart from the organisation.
 Immediate action is also required where any unreasonable delay in launching the investigation could be seen as acquiescence or tacit approval of the impugned conduct by the company.

 While those considerations may dictate the timing of immediate steps in an investigation, other factors, such as the need to efficiently carry on business and the availability of resources, will also influence an investigation's progress.
 Insufficient information and resources can result in a haphazard investigation process and a less than credible - or even unreliable - investigation report.

 Once the company has decided to commence an internal investigation, it will need to appoint someone to take responsibility for coordinating and conducting the investigation.
 Often, this will be a member of the company's legal team.
 However, there may be cases where it is more appropriate for members of the board to have oversight of the conduct of the investigation - for example, where the conduct of senior management is impugned.